shejanahmmed/shejanahmmed/README.md

 ### ⚡ What I Build

-- 🧠 Machine Learning models using NumPy, Pandas, Scikit-learn
-- 📊 Data visualization projects with Matplotlib and Seaborn
+- 🤖 Applied Machine Learning projects with a strong focus on structured implementation
+- 📱 Android applications built with clean architecture and maintainable code design
-- 🌐 Modern responsive web apps
+- 🌐 Modern web applications and practical utility tools solving real use cases
-- 📱 Smart tools and experimental tech projects
-- 🔁 Real-world logic turned into functional systems
+- 🧠 Systems modeled with proper design principles, diagrams and logical abstraction

 ---